Changepoint Detection: An Analysis of the Central England Temperature Series: Models fitted

 \subsection{Joinpin models}

-In the climate literature, there is debate over whether trend models should impose continuity in $E[X_t]$ at the changepoint times \citep{Rahmstorf_2017}.
-These so-called joinpin models require that $E[X_t]=f(t)$ is continuous in time $t$.
-Here, we compare a joinpin model to the mean and trend shift models fitted in previous sections.
-Unfortunately, it is not clear what an appropriate MDL penalty is for this case, nor does this seem to be an easy matter to rectify.
-A BIC penalty is available and is simply $3\log(N)$.
+There is debate over whether trend models should impose continuity in $E[X_t]$ at the changepoint times in temperature series \citep{Rahmstorf_2017}.
+These so-called joinpin models require $E[X_t]=f(t)$ to be continuous in time $t$.
+Here, we compare a joinpin model to the trend shifts and fixed slope mean shift models fitted in the previous sections.
+Unfortunately, it is not clear what an appropriate MDL penalty is for this case, nor does this seem to be an easy matter to rectify; hence, we proceed with BIC penalties only.

+To fit a joinpin model, the package in \cite{maidstone2017L0-penalty} was used.
+We fit the same model as \eqref{eqn:trend_break_mod}, but with additional constraints to force continuity at the changepoint time(s).
+A simple way to enforce this continuity is to view the slopes as determined from $E[X_t]$ at the start and end of each regime.
+This enforces continuity within a simple form foregoing additional constraints.
+This formulation fits the model

+where $\gamma_i$ is the value of the mean at time $i$.
+This formulation is equivalent to \eqref{eqn:trend_break_mod} with an additional continuity constraint at the changepoint locations.
+Based on \cite{maidstone2017L0-penalty}, the BIC for the joinpin model is